 In a recent interview on CX trends, Robin Gareiss, CEO and Principal Analyst at Metrigy, highlights the growing complexity of having to manage human agents and AI-powered bots in tandem.
 “More than 60% of companies view their workforce as both human agents and AI agents when it comes to scheduling,” said Gareiss.

-This complexity demands new tools and strategies for everything from capacity planning to agent support.
-AI’s role in this transformation is pivotal.
-It automates time-intensive tasks like forecasting and scheduling, which has the potential to save planners and supervisors hours weekly, as well as help them balance human agents’ schedules with AI agents’ capacity for handling basic tasks 24/7 — and customers’ likelihood to select one versus the other.
+It automates time-intensive tasks like forecasting and scheduling, which has the potential to save planners and supervisors hours weekly.
+And it can help them balance human agents’ schedules with AI agents’ capacity for handling basic tasks 24/7 — and customers’ likelihood to select one versus the other.

 It can also enhance operational efficiency, which could free up agents from performing repetitive, rote tasks — and give them more time to resolve complex customer issues.

 AI also plays a critical role in knowledge management, providing agents with real-time assistance through predictive suggestions and content curation.
 This capability can not only enhance efficiency, it can also bolster agents’ confidence in their roles.
+This can help agents develop from average task managers to top performers.
+And, ultimately, this can improve agent performance and enhance employee satisfaction.

 More than half of CX leaders surveyed for the AI report are using or piloting the technology to help agents find answers faster in their knowledge base.
 And that complements their use of WEM solutions.